 What are the Religions in Vanuatu?

-It shapes many aspects of daily life, from observing Sunday as a day of worship and rest, to the church’s important role in community gatherings, social support, and local leadership.
+Vanuatu is a religious community with Christianity at its core.
+Christianity was introduced to the islands in the 19th century and has remained a powerful influence ever since.
+It shapes many aspects of daily life, from observing Sunday as a day of worship and rest to the church’s important role in community gatherings, social support and local leadership.

 As a visitor, attending a church service or experiencing local religious festivals offers a meaningful way to connect with Ni‑Vanuatu culture and values.